skip to main content

 Schedule Changes

 Changes to student schedules impact many other factors and, therefore, will only be made on a limited basis.
 Schedule changes not only impact students’ individual schedules, but also the class size of the course into which he/she is transferring, the number of sections per department and, consequently, the number of teachers in each department, which are based upon students’ prior year course selections.
-Students are limited to one change per semester and may only make a change to their schedule for the reasons listed below.
-Students must have at least 6.5 credits on their schedule to be a full time student at MHS.
+Students may only make a change to their schedule for the reasons listed below.
+Students must have at least 6.5 credits in their schedule to be a full time student at MHS.

-Please note the following acceptable and unacceptable reasons for a schedule change before you fill out the schedule change request form.
-It is important that you are taking the Course Selection Registration seriously as students will be limited to one schedule change per semester.
+Please note the following acceptable reasons for a schedule change before you fill out the schedule change request form.
+It is important that you are taking Course Selection Registration seriously as schedule changes are made on a limited basis.

 Acceptable Reasons

-• Student earned the credit over the summer/through credit recovery and no longer needs the course
+• Student has earned the credit over the summer or through credit recovery and no longer needs the course

 • Students who drop classes within the first 5 school days of each semester, for that semester's courses, will be withdrawn without academic penalty.
 Students who drop classes, thereafter, will receive a failing grade for the quarter and semester.
 The exception to this rule is level changes (see below) or students who have an overload.